Trump Says U.S. Cannot Give Every Person It Wants to Deport a Trial

 The administration's stance reflects a broader effort to expedite deportations and reduce the backlog in immigration courts.
 However, this approach has sparked a debate about the balance between efficient immigration enforcement and the preservation of constitutional rights.

 Legal challenges are expected as advocacy groups prepare to contest policies that they believe violate due process protections.
 The outcome of these disputes could have significant implications for the rights of immigrants and the scope of executive power in immigration enforcement.
+If courts push back, it may reinforce constitutional limits on executive action; if not, it could expand presidential authority in immigration policy.